Towards direct imaging and orbital parameter estimation of supermassive black hole binaries with spaceborne VLBI: Method

-Upon observing a binary candidate with a VLBI array, a challenge will be how to gain confidence that what has been measured is indeed an interferometric response to an SMBHB structure.
+Upon observing a binary candidate with a VLBI array, the challenge will be in building confidence that what has been measured is indeed an interferometric response to an SMBHB structure.
 With the likely faintness and small angular separation of the two sources, it is conceivable that the points of emission may not be gravitationally bound and what is being observed is two independent sources with close celestial positions or a combination of an AGN core and a jet.
 Other scenarios for potential false alarms can also be imagined.
 Confirming a binary detection will require evidence to reject these null hypotheses.
 This evidence can be considered in two categories:

-\begin{enumerate} \item \textit{Are the sources supermassive black holes?} For most sources of future VLBI observations of binary candidates, they will appear as unresolved and point-like or Gaussian due to the very high angular resolution required to resolve them on an event horizon (EHT-like) scale.
-Observational features that will provide strong evidence of the sources being black holes include: the launching of relativistic jets; spectra showing flux density rising with frequency suggesting compact, non-thermal emission; location within the centre of a known AGN and evidence from multi-wavelength observations.
-If one or both of the sources have their shadow resolved then this in itself is direct evidence.
+\begin{enumerate} \item Confirming the sources are SMBHs: For most sources of future VLBI observations of binary candidates, they will appear as unresolved and point-like or Gaussian due to the very high angular resolution required to resolve them on an event horizon (EHT-like) scale.
+Observational features that will provide strong evidence of the sources being black holes include: the launching of relativistic jets; spectra showing flux density rising with frequency suggesting compact, non-thermal emission; location within the centre of a known active galactic nucleus and evidence from multi-wavelength observations.

-\item \textit{Are the sources exhibiting orbital motion?} Confirming an SMBHB detection requires observing orbital motion.
+\item Detection of orbital motion: Confirming an SMBHB detection requires observing orbital motion.
 It is the process of observing and constraining this motion that the rest of this section is focused on. \end{enumerate}